robamu-org/tmtccmd/docs/cfdp.rst

 You can find an example application inside the `example directory <https://github.com/robamu-org/tmtccmd/tree/main/examples/cfdp>`_ which shows an end-to-end file transfer on a host computer.
-This should give you a general idea of how to source and destination handler work.
+This should give you a general idea of how the source and destination handler work in practice.

 .. _`CCSDS Blue Book 727.0-B-5`: https://public.ccsds.org/Pubs/727x0b5.pdf
 .. _`spacepackets`: https://github.com/us-irs/spacepackets-py